NAMEstardis-input - thermal system description for stardis(1)

 Side descriptions in side specifiers rely on the following convention: we first consider the direct triangle's normal (right-hand rule), then we define the BACK side of a triangle to be the side this normal comes out from.
 That means that a closed set of triangles with normals pointing outside should be used with the FRONT side specifier to describe inside medium.

 Names, either file names, medium names or boundary names, are a sequence of one or ore ASCII characters, including numbers and special characters like . _ - as one may consider using in standard file names, without any spacing either escaped or not.
-Names are case-sensitive anf two different description lines, either in the same description file or from different description files, cannot use the same name.
+Names are case-sensitive and two different description lines, either in the same description file or from different description files, cannot use the same name.
+Additionaly, medium and boundary names cannot be parsable as a number, nor be one of the few keywords defined by the present grammar (AUTO, BACK, BOTH, FLUID, FRONT, F_BOUNDARY_FOR_SOLID, H_BOUNDARY_FOR_FLUID, H_BOUNDARY_FOR_SOLID, SCALE, SOLID, SOLID_FLUID_CONNECTION, T_BOUNDARY_FOR_FLUID, T_BOUNDARY_FOR_SOLID, UNKNOWN) or their lowercase counterparts.

 Define a solid named Cube with a h boundary.
 The cube geometry is read from the file cube.stl and the solid medium properties are lambda=0.1, rho=25, cp=2.
 The numerical parameter delta, that is used for solid conductive walks, is 0.05.
 The initial temperature of the cube is 0°K and its volumic power is 0.
 The boundary properties are emisivity=0, specular-fraction=0, h=10 and external-temperature = 100°K.